lentidas/heig-vd-dai-azure-vm/README-github-actions.md

 ## Final adjustments

 1. Modify the `terraform.tfvars` file in the `terraform` directory to include the values of the variables you want to use.
-   - It's important to include the public key of the SSH key pair in the `admin_ssh_public_ke` variable, as this will be the key used by the Ansible workflow that you'll run after the Terraform workflow.
+   - It's important to include the **public key** of the SSH key pair in the `admin_ssh_public_key` variable, as this will be the key used by the Ansible workflow that you'll run after the Terraform workflow.
-   - The `public_ip_label_prefix` variable is used to create a unique label for the public IP resource.
+   - The `app_name` and `public_ip_label_prefix` variables are used to create a unique label for the public IP resource.
 This will automatically create a unique DNS name for the public IP, which is useful for accessing the virtual machine (see [here](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses#domain-name-label) and [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/public_ip#domain_name_label-1)).
+Note that if `public_ip_label_prefix`, the domain host will be the `app_name` only.

 2. Modify the `authorized_keys` file in the `ansible` directory to include any other public keys you might want to include (such as your personal one and the ones from your colleagues).
 The keys from the teaching staff are already included.